• Skip to primary navigation

 4. If you want to use Bisquick Mix®️, it will substitute for flour, salt, baking powder, and butter in the dough.

-6. You can make a buttermilk substitute by adding one tablespoon of white vinegar or lemon juice to a cup of milk and letting it sit for 5 minutes before using.
-Also, powdered buttermilk is an excellent thing to keep around if you do a lot of baking.
+6. You can make a buttermilk substitute by adding one tablespoon of white vinegar or lemon juice to a cup of milk and letting it sit for five minutes before using.
+Powdered buttermilk is also an excellent thing to keep around if you bake frequently.

 7. I have kept the number of ingredients to a minimum to make this weeknight-friendly.